 When you click on "App passwords" your screen should look like the one below (minus the fact that you probably have no previous app passwords set up).

 Add a new password by selecting "Mail" for the app, and "Other" for the device.
 Once you select "other" it will ask you to name the device, enter the name of your domain, so for us it is "upstudionc.com".
 You will then be given a new app password (found in the yellow box):

 WRITE DOWN THE PASSWORD!
 You will need it in a few short steps.
 If you are setting up multiple e-mail address at once, generate 1 password for each e-mail address that you want to send e-mails from.
 Example: We will never send e-mails from our "wildcard" e-mail address, so we didn't generate one for that.

 Exit out of all of that an return to your regular Gmail inbox.
 (When exiting you can turn off the "2-Step Verification" if you choose, it won't need to be on for the remaining steps.)

 Go to your settings screen by using the gear icon on the top right of your Gmail inbox:

 Click on the "Accounts and Import" tab.
-Go to the "Send mail as:" section and click on "Add another e-mail address you own", a screen will pop-up that looks like this:
+Go to the "Send mail as:" section and click on "Add another e-mail address", a screen will pop-up that looks like this: